Access4Learning/sif3-framework-dotnet/README.md

 - Updated the SIF Framework to use the latest version of the SIF Infrastructure (3.2.1).
 - Updated the SIF Framework to use the latest version of the SIF AU Data Model (3.4.1).
 - Implemented the Initialization object for Functional Service Jobs.

+**June 10, 2017 - 3.2.1.1 Applied updates to AU Data Model 3.4.1**

+- Updated the SIF Framework to use the officially approved version of the SIF AU Data Model (3.4.1).
+- Fixed namespace issues with SIF AU Data Model usage in the demo projects.
+- Updated the "Connecting Consumers to HITS" document to reflect recent updates to the HITS Dashboard and its usage.